uvarc/rc-website/content/userinfo/faq/rivanna-faq.md

 - Jobs requiring the use of GPUs: **gpu**
 - Jobs for interactive sessions or quick tests of code:  **interactive**

-More information about queue policy is at the [Rivanna homepage](/userinfo/hpc/overview/#job-queues).
+More information about queue policy is at the [HPC homepage](/userinfo/hpc/overview/#job-queues).

 ## How do I use the interactive queue?